-Managing bullying at work is fundamental: changes introduced to the Fair Work Act 209 (Cth) enable a worker to apply to the Fair Work Commission (FWC) if they believe they are subject to bullying and harassment.
-Whilst the FWC cannot order financial compensation if the FWC is satisfied that a worker has been bullied at work and there is a risk the worker will continue to be bullied at work, the FWC may make any orders it determines appropriate.
+Managing bullying at work is fundamental: changes introduced to the Fair Work Act 2009 (Cth) enable a worker to apply to the Fair Work Commission (FWC) if they believe they are subject to bullying and harassment.
+The FWC cannot order financial compensation if they are satisfied that a worker has been bullied at work and there is a risk the worker will continue to be bullied at work, however, the FWC may make any orders it determines appropriate.
 These orders can include warnings, revising policies, training or working out ways to isolate the effected staff members from each other such as altering rosters, starting times or work locations: a task you can imagine could be difficult to orchestrate!
 In the event an employer contravenes an order of the FWC they may be liable to pay financial compensation to the victim to compensate them for loss or damage or a financial penalty imposed by the FWC.

-Importantly, in the event an employer does nothing to address bullying or harassment claims it will be difficult to demonstrate the organisation has met their WHS obligation to take all reasonable steps to ensure the workplace is safe- this could trigger a breach of WHS laws.
+Importantly, in the event an employer does nothing to address bullying or harassment claims, it will be difficult to demonstrate the organisation has met their WHS obligation to take all reasonable steps to ensure the workplace is safe.
+This could trigger a breach of WHS laws and subsequent penalties.

 What isn’t bullying?

-Having frank and open discussions about performance or conduct is crucial to run a business and maintain control over staff; however managers must be mindful to focus on performance/conduct and not the individual traits of the worker.
+Having frank and open discussions about performance or conduct is crucial to running a business and maintaining control over staff.
+However managers must be mindful to focus on performance or conduct and not the individual traits of the worker.
 It is common to see an individual who is subject to performance management make a bullying claim.
-This often causes a tumbling domino effect; an employee will feel bullied and harassed, access leave and make a complaint in order to derail the performance management process.
+This often causes a tumbling domino effect: an employee will feel bullied and harassed, access leave and make a complaint in order to derail the performance management process.
 This situation is all too common and often can require external advice.

 Organisations need to place themselves in a sound position where they can confidentially say, all concerns were raised for the right reasons and in an appropriate manner.
 For this reason it is always recommended strategies are adopted for having discussions with employees.
 These strategies can include linking any discussion about poor performance to an employee’s KPI’s or any discussions about inappropriate behaviour to a code of conduct or policy.
 These factors are objective and mitigate the risk of an employee saying they were ‘picked on’ i.e. their performance was marked as a concern for no ostensible reason at all.

-The first step is to creating a ‘bully free’ work environment is creating a sound policy that highlights:
+The first step in creating a ‘bully-free’ work environment is establishing a sound policy that highlights:

 Ensuring all staff have a clear understanding of the behaviour that constitutes bullying will assist in limiting the volume of frivolous claims.
 It is all too common to see a HR manager who is at their wits end dealing with a complaint by employee X about the time employee Y didn’t say goodbye to them.
 Having a clearly defined definition of bullying (that is consistent with the law) can enable these types of claims to be shut down rather quickly.
 It is also important that employees are aware that making vexatious claims (or a claim out of spite) against another employee for (non-existent) bullying, is a form of misconduct.

 Once a bullying policy is drafted, it will need to be implemented.
 This is where regular training becomes important.
-All employees should be issued with a copy of the policy and required to sign off that they have read and understand it.
-Re-fresher training should ideally be completed each year to avoid the risk of an employee stating they ‘don’t’ know’ or ‘don’t understand’ the policy.
+All employees should be issued with a copy of the policy and required to sign off that they have read and understood it.
+Re-fresher training should ideally be completed each year to avoid the risk of an employee stating they ‘don’t know’ or ‘don’t understand’ the policy.
 Managers should keep a record of all new employees to ensure they have completed the training.
-Training can be completed internally or can be outsourced- however it is paramount sound records of when the training occurred and who attended are kept.
+Training can be completed internally or can be outsourced.
+However, it is paramount sound records of when the training occurred and who attended are kept.